TalismanSociety/talisman/apps/extension/README.md

 - Tests can be written in `*.spec.ts` files, inside a `__tests__` folder.
 - Follow the pattern in `src/core/handlers/Extension.spec.ts` or `src/core/domains/signing/__tests__/requestsStore.spec.ts`
 - Tests are run with `yarn test`

+## Security disclosures

+If you find a security issue or exploit, please email us at **security@talisman.xyz**.
+Please _DO NOT_ create an issue or PR in this repo for security issues.